openstack/nova/api-guide/source/server_concepts.rst

 -  ``SHUTOFF``: The virtual machine (VM) was powered down by the user, but not through the OpenStack Compute API.
-For example, the user issued a ``shutdown -h`` command from within the server instance.
-If the OpenStack Compute manager detects that the VM was powered down, it transitions the server instance to the SHUTOFF status.
-If you use the OpenStack Compute API to restart the instance, the instance might be deleted first, depending on the value in the *``shutdown_terminate``* database field on the Instance model.
+For example, the user issued a ``shutdown -h`` command from within the server.
+If the OpenStack Compute manager detects that the VM was powered down, it transitions the server to the SHUTOFF status.
+If you use the OpenStack Compute API to restart the server, it might be deleted first, depending on the value in the *``shutdown_terminate``* database field on the Instance model.

 -  ``SUSPENDED``: The server is suspended, either by request or necessity.
 This status appears for only the following hypervisors:
    XenServer/XCP, KVM, and ESXi.
-Administrative users may suspend an instance if it is infrequently used or to perform system maintenance.
+Administrative users may suspend a server if it is infrequently used or to perform system maintenance.
-   When you suspend an instance, its VM state is stored on disk, all memory is written to disk, and the virtual machine is stopped.
+   When you suspend a server, its VM state is stored on disk, all memory is written to disk, and the virtual machine is stopped.
-   Suspending an instance is similar to placing a device in hibernation;
+   Suspending a server is similar to placing a device in hibernation;
-   memory and vCPUs become available to create other instances.
+   memory and vCPUs become available to create other servers.

 -  ``UNKNOWN``: The state of the server is unknown.
 Contact your cloud provider.